MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 # The GSH-2

-The GSH-2 is a 1970s broadband noise tube manufactured in the USSR, these were used predominatnely for military purposes, namely random number generation.
+The GSH-2 is a 1970s broadband noise tube manufactured in the USSR, these were predominantly used for military purposes, namely random number generation.
-The glass envelope , is 14 inches long , 5mm diameter at the thinnest point, and 50 mm in diamater at the thickest.
+The glass envelope , is 14 inches long , 5mm diameter at the thinnest point.
-This tube is optimized for 7 - 10Ghz signals, and was used mostely in radar and microwave equipqment.
+This tube is optimized for 7 - 10Ghz signals, and was used mostly in radar and microwave equipqment.
 In this project I sampled only the low-end of the spectrum, 0-10khz, making this a relativily doable task for any hobbiest, without RF equipment.

 ![tube_display](gshpic1.jpg)